The Last Thing You See Before You Die.The Boys

 Marine Corps Rifleman, Vietnam: We left with 72 men in our platoon and came back with 19.
 Believe it or not, you know what killed most of us?
 Our own rifle.
 Practically every one of our dead was found with his [M16] torn down next to him where he had been trying to fix it.

 - But the Pièce de Résistance was the Seven's attempt to save Flight 175 on September Eleventh.
 Even if their plan had run smoothly, they would have entered the plane from both sides through the forward doors.
 The plane would have depressurized from both sides.
 On top of that, the attempt was part of Vought-American's plan to boost supers for national defense.
 That they would allow such a poorly thought out plan of attack with so much riding on it is idiotic.
 Especially as they had their moronic man in the White House, Vic the Veep, knock out the president with a fire extinguisher in order to let the Seven make the attempt.
+And that's not getting into the lack of coordination that made the matter even worse (Deep punching in the windows only sped the descent up and Homelander failing to take into account that someone would need to actually land the plane once the terrorists were incapacitated.)

 - Vought-American is, overall, a representation of a small but recurring theme in Ennis's work: the greed and carelessness of war profiteers (and corporations in general).
 While Vought's activities throughout history (as discussed in issues #19-22) are pretty ridiculous when you see them on the page, they're actually Aluminum Christmas Trees; a decent example of the same thing in real life is the shortage of body armor for American troops at the start of the Iraq War.
 Essentially, his theme is that such corporations are really only interested in bottom-line profit, not any moral concerns, and if there's a way for them to increase their profit without having to worry about such concerns as safety, morality or even whether the product works (such as, say, if they've bought and paid for all the lawmakers who might intervene and restrain them), then they won't hesitate to follow it.